-Are Fuse Lenses UV protected?Updated a year ago
+Are Fuse Lenses UV protected?Updated 2 years ago

 Yes!
 All Fuse Lenses are 100% UV protected!